-It is named for the late Gilbert and Betty Booth, staunch KU supporters who lived a few blocks from the fieldhouse.
+It is named for the late Gilbert and Betty Booth, staunch KU supporters who lived a few blocks south of the fieldhouse.
 More than $4 million of the $8 million cost was donated by their children and grandchildren: David (1968 bachelor's in economics, 1969 master's in business) and Suzanne Deal Booth of Los Angeles and their children, Erin and Chandler; Mark and Lauren Bacich Booth of London and their children, Miles, Coco and Cyrus; and Mark and Jane Booth Berkley of Tescott, Kan., and their children and spouses, Stuart and Tina Berkley, Elizabeth and Pete Reininga, and Melissa and Marko Ungashick.

 The three-story DeBruce Center, which houses Naismith's original "Rules of Basket Ball" and which adjoins the fieldhouse on the north, opened in July 2016.